DrJREllis/FMDV_Sampling_Model/README.md

 FreedomFromInfection.m - Generate results relating to confidence of freedom of infection (e.g. Figs 4-7 and Tables 2 and 3)

 Data folder:
-SimplePhenomModel_VirusDynOnly_MCMCSamples.mat - Prior data for viral profile parameters SimpleWithinHostModelToo2_NF_MCMCSamples.mat -  Prior data for direct transmission parameter EnvTrans_SimpleModel21_MCMCSamples.mat - Prior data for environmental contamination and transmission parameters Posteriordistributions.mat - Posterior data for all five farms from the ABC-SMC algorithm Posteriors_A1_farm1.mat - Posterior data for farm 1 (IP1b) when environment size (A) = 0
+EnvSampProb - Posterior data for the probability of detection EnvSampProb_PCR - Posterior data for the probability of detection from PCR EnvTrans_SimpleModelToo4_MCMCSamples.mat - Prior data for environmental contamination and transmission parameters EnvironmentalTranmsissionData.mat - Prior data for environmental contamination and transmission parameters Posteriordistributions.mat - Posterior data for all five farms from the ABC-SMC algorithm